Abdallah-Abu-Hussein/API-assignment/READ-1/Activity-1.md

 * **Automation** : This is the first and greatest obvious advantage of using API.
 Computers will perform the task instead of people, reducing overall time.
 APIs allow developers to handle work more efficiently and change processes in such a manner so they become more effective in less time.
 * **Efficiency**: When you have access to the API, it is simple to post fresh material quickly.
 The technology instantly publishes the material and makes it available across all channels.
 As a result, the content is readily shared with a large audience.
 In comparison to traditional marketing, this function takes less time and costs less money.
-* **Adaptation**:Any system must be updated frequently, and Custom API facilitates this process.
+* **Adaptation**: Any system must be updated frequently, and Custom API facilitates this process.
 It consumes a lot of effort and money for several firms to implement a new system update.
 If you include this technology into the system, By Using APIs ,data migration will be improved, and information may be evaluated more thoroughly.
 If a different interface had been used, the results would never have been as good as API.
-* **More Scope**:An application layer can assist to transfer information to other systems and provide services to new consumers by introducing API into the system.
+* **More Scope**: An application layer can assist to transfer information to other systems and provide services to new consumers by introducing API into the system.
 This interface is fascinating because it allows developers to build a tailored service for new consumers.

 ### **API vs SDK**